KlaytonHutchins/klaytonhutchins.github.io/notes/java1/Interfaces/usingInterfaces-labs.md

+---
+layout: default
+title: Labs - Declaring and Using Interface
+---

 ## Labs - Declaring and Using Interfaces

 Classes for these labs are in  `com.example.interfaces.labs.shapes`.
 We will create and use an interface to give classes a common type and behavior.